stylelab-io/kubernetes-coreos-terraform/README.md

 There is already a http://packer.io template for that: https://github.com/stylelab-io/kubernetes-coreos-packer

 ### GCE Preperation ###
-Create a dns zone under network if you dont have one already.
+Create a dns zone under network if you dont have one already. kubernetes-coreos-terraform will add the kubemaster to the dns entries and generate a cert for it.

 ### Configuration ###
 Terraform uses `variables.tf` files to define the variables a module or the root module needs.